-Typically, you have to suffer from 2 of the following 4 symptoms to have a positive sinusitis diagnosis.
+Typically, you must suffer from two of the following four symptoms to have a positive sinusitis diagnosis.
 These symptoms include:

 Yes.
-In acute cases, your symptoms might improve in as little as 4 weeks.
-Some people suffer from chronic sinusitis that can last for 3 months or more.
-While it’s possible to have an acute case of sinusitis occasionally, you likely have recurrent sinusitis if you continue having attacks several times throughout the year -- or if it just never seems to go away.
+In acute cases, your symptoms might improve in as little as four weeks.
+Some people suffer from chronic sinusitis that lasts for three months or more.
+While it is possible to have an acute case of sinusitis occasionally, you likely have chronic sinusitis if you continue to have attacks throughout the year, or if your symptoms just never seem to go away.

-If you’ve ever had a seasonal cold, it’s likely that you have acute sinusitis.
-In this case, you may get a fever, in addition to the associated chills and cold sweats.
-If you have chronic sinusitis that lasts for an extended period of time, it isn’t likely that you’ll have a fever.
+If you have ever had a seasonal cold, you may have also experienced acute sinusitis.
+In this case, you may get a fever in addition to the associated chills and cold sweats.
+If, however, you have chronic sinusitis that lasts for an extended period of time, it is not likely that you will develop a fever.

 Feel free to email us regarding any scheduling or general questions!